imacrayon/alpine-ajax/docs/reference.md

 The `morph` option uses a DOM diffing algorithm to update HTML, it's a bit more computationally intensive, but it works great in situations where you need to preserve your Alpine component's state and keyboard focus.
 In contrast, the `replace` and `update` strategies will each wipe away DOM state with fresh HTML.

-You can change the default merge strategy for all AJAX requests using the `mergeStrategy` [configuration option](#configuration).
+You can change the default merge strategy for all AJAX requests using the `mergeStrategy` global [configuration option](#configuration).

 ## x-focus